Our content may include links to products from our partners

 For a husband and wife team, it is possible to contribute to all three retirement accounts.
 If the husband works for a private employer, he can contribute to a 401(k).
 If the wife is a public school teacher, she can contribute to a 403(b) and a 457 Plan.
 This way, they can maximize the benefits that the 3 plans provide.

-For those over 50 year old, the maximum limit is $6,500.
+For those over 50 years old, the maximum limit is $7,000.
 The money they put in grows tax-free.
 An employee can have both an IRA and a 401(k) and a separate retirement plan at work.
 However, he cannot deduct his IRA contributions for income tax purposes if his income bracket falls within a certain range.
-For single filers, his annual income should not be over $71,000.
-For married individuals (filing jointly), the annual cap is $118,000.

 After the income reaches $61,000 and $98,000, respectively, the IRS only allows for a partial deduction.
 For those who do not have a retirement plan at work, they get the full deduction no matter what their income is.
-This doesn’t apply however, for those whose spouses have a retirement plan at work.
+This doesn’t apply, however, for those whose spouses have a retirement plan at work.
+IRA and 401(k) are the most popular retirement account while there are a couple of significant differences between them.

 A Roth IRA has two distinct qualities.